ssarka4894/ssarka4894/README.md

 ### Myself from Robotics Prespective
-I am Soham Sarkar a robotics and controls instructor at Arizona State University.
+I am Soham Sarkar a robotics and controls engineering instructor at Arizona State University.

 - Building robots
+- Creating new course material
+- Mentoring students for a better experience
 - Learning how to teach
 - Building embedded systems for Robotics Learning